wr0ngway/pytivo-video-manager/README.txt

 PyTivo Video Manager

+version 0.4

+Added an info page that pops up when you press the info button and displays all the metadata about the current video

 version 0.3c

 Fixed bug when navigating OUT of an empty directory and bug where share list was not being updated when a video is deleted